First Time Home Buyer Mortgage Guide

 FHA Renovation Loan (203k)

-Did you find a dreamy first home you really like but just can’t stand the kitchen?
+Did you find a perfect first home to buy you really like but just can’t stand the kitchen?
 Or maybe you’re eyeing a home that sits on a great piece of land but needs a major overhaul?
 Then you’ll love the FHA 203k, also known as the FHA Renovation Loan.
 This program has a really unique and compelling characteristic; they allow folks to buy a home and finance its renovation at the same time.

 The same accommodation underwriting guidelines (down payment amount, gifted funds, etc.) still apply.
 So you can still buy a home with a relatively small down payment but also get the funds for rehabilitating a house.